neilotoole/sq/README.md

 ```

 Let's add a source.
-First we'll add a SQLite database, but this could also
-be Postgres, SQL Server, Excel, etc. Download the sample DB, and add the source.
+First we'll add a SQLite database, but this could also be Postgres, SQL Server, Excel, etc. Let's download the sample DB, and add the source.

 ```sh
 $ wget https://sq.io/testdata/sakila.db